Nature Meditation – ONWARD FORWARD LET IT GO

 “… all of us have chapters in our lives that close and when they do, especially if it is a chapter that we have known and love for a long time, it can feel like the whole book is over, that there is nothing left to do, maybe even nothing left to live for.
 But I think each of us has stories in our lives that reflect the fact that the people we are today are not the same people we were only a few years ago.
 We often underestimate our capacity to reinvent ourselves… the things that distinguished humans from other species is our remarkable capacity to adapt to different conditions, differing situations… it isn’t about our physical abilities, it is really about the mind and each year around this time, we need to remind ourselves that when one door closes, we have the ability to find other doors to open…”

-Whatever has happened to us last year, the year before, 10 years ago, or even as a child decades earlier, we must let go.
+Whatever has happened to us this year, the year before, 10 years ago, or even as a child decades earlier, we must let go.
 The goal of the Past is to learn from it, not to hold on to it.
-What I wish for you in 2016 is to shed the old skin, to let go of the unnecessary, to release the burden, the guilt and these negative attachments and march ahead, chin up, and confident.
+Shed the old skin, let go of the unnecessary, release the burden, the guilt and these negative attachments and march ahead, chin up, and confident.
 We are alchemists, we have the ability to turn iron into gold, to grow from the most challenging and painful.
 We are resilient!
 Onward and Forward!

 The Power of Nature to Nurture, Awaken, Transcend, Uplift Restore, Elevate, the Human Spirit